Technology

 Step 6: Natural Language Processing (NLP)

-NLP powers chatbots, search, and summarization.
-Learn the classic pipeline, then graduate to transformers.
+NLP powers chatbots, search, translation, and summarization.
+Learn the classic pipeline first, then graduate to transformer‑based architectures that dominate modern language tasks.

 • Tokenization, stopwords, TF‑IDF, word embeddings.